 - Increased energy

 When used, kratom starts affecting the body and mind within 15 minutes.
-The effects noted above can be felt for two to five hours after ingestion.
+The effects can last for two to five hours after ingestion.
 However, this may differ depending on the dosage taken.

 Kratom Withdrawal Symptoms

-Like any other drug, if a person takes kratom consistently for some time, they can become dependent on it.
+Like many other substances of abuse, if a person takes kratom consistently for some time, they can become dependent on it.
 This is because drug use causes the brain to change how it functions.
 Once this change happens, withdrawal often arises.

 - Pain in the body